FengZiYjun/OO-Design-Pattern/README.md

 When the client does not want to directly access an object, a proxy is used to help the client to do things.

 ### Observer Pattern
-This pattern is a mechenism of dependency relationship between an object and lots of observers.
-When the object changes, all observers will get noticed.
-And there is no connection among different observers.
+This pattern is a mechenism of dependency relationship between an object and lots of observers. **When the object changes, all observers will get noticed.** And there is no connection among different observers.

 ### Strategy Pattern
 define a series of algorithms and encapsulate all of them to make them replacable to each other separate the actual algorithm from business logic

-### Command Pattern